 All Detention Officers are required to receive forty (40) hours of training per year to maintain their certification.

 The programming options at Henley Juvenile Justice Center involve many aspects of the lives of our children.
 We strive to show them, through our outside group activities and volunteer programs, the wide range of experiences that may brighten and encourage them to try new things and make new attempts at changing their lives for the better.
 Therefore, we are always looking for new faces to influence and promote exciting new views and opportunities for the youth housed at Henley-Young.

 For questions about the above opportunities, please contact the facility Recreation Department at firstname.lastname@example.org.

-If interested in volunteering at our Facility, please complete the Volunteer Application and submit to the Facility Recreation staff in person.
+If you are interested in volunteering at our Facility, please complete the Volunteer Application and submit it, in person, to the Facility Recreation staff.

 All residents admitted to Henley-Young Juvenile Justice Center is provided an internal grievance mechanism for complaints arising from institutional matters.
 Grievance forms are offered to any resident who wishes to have one.
 The forms are submitted by the resident in a locked kite box.
 Within 24 hours, the Grievance Officer removes the resident's grievance forms from the locked KITE Box.
 Within 24 hours of receiving the grievance, the grievance officer investigate the grievance.

 If the resident is not satisfied with the resolution/disposition, he/she has the right to appeal the decision to the Operations Manager.
 The Operations Manager will meet with the resident within 48 hours of receiving the resident's request for an appeal and attempt to resolve the matter at that time.
 The appealed decision of the Operations Manager is final.